 FAQs for staff

-Answers to popular queries about car parking on UWE Bristol campuses for UWE staff.
+Answers to popular queries about car parking on UWE Bristol campuses for staff.
 Please also refer to FAQs for all drivers.

 What are the criteria for allocating a permit?